Patient Concerns

 Concerns or Dissatisfaction

 - After speaking with a member of your healthcare team, if you feel your concerns have not been adequately addressed, ask for the Chief Nursing Officer (CNO).
-If the CNO still can't resolve your concerns, ask to speak with the Administrator (CEO).
+If the CNO still cannot resolve your concerns, ask to speak with the Administrator (CEO).

-- Results of the complaint/grievance process.
+- Results of the complaint or grievance process

 Regulatory and Licensing Authorities